-A group of one or more students registered to take a course under the general direction of a particular instructor (s) at a given time.
+When a group of one or more students register in a course under the general direction of a particular instructor (s) at a given time.
 A registered class may consist of one or more instructional units.
 Registered classes are defined by the label of the course under study and a registered class section number or by the Term and Course Reference Number attached to the class.